 Or maybe you will like to see its many faces through the different cultures represented.
 No matter what is your interest, you will find something that will surprise you and will make you keep warm memories from Bulgaria’s second-largest city.
 These are the main reaons to visit Plovdiv right now!

 Plovdiv is a romantic city.
 Night walk in the city center is as romantic as the wandering the streets of Taormina in Sicily

 2 – Plovdiv is a Cultural Capital

 It will be the European capital of culture in 2019.
-It is the first ever Bulgarian city chosen to be a center of the European culture for a whole year.
-Don’t worry, 2019 may seem far away but Plovdiv is known with its cultural vibes since centuries and even during the communist era was known as the cultural capital of Bulgaria.
+It is the first ever Bulgarian city chosen to be a centre of the European culture for a whole year.
+Don’t worry, 2019 may seem far away but Plovdiv is known for its cultural vibes since centuries and even during the communist era was known as the cultural capital of Bulgaria.

 3 – Plovdiv is a Multicultural City